brandonladen/alx-low_level_programming/0x15-file_io/README.md

 		0-read_textfile.c - A file with  a function that reads a text file and prints it to the POSIX standard output.
-		1-create_file.c - A file containing a function that creates a file
+		1-create_file.c - A file containing a function that creates a file 2-append_text_to_file.c - A file containing a function that appends text at the end of a file